bkil-syslogng/syslog-ng-notes/blog/2016-03_mongoc-uri.md

 between the two drivers.

-Therefore, you should analyze the behavior of your deployed system to ensure that the subtle changes in semantics do not cause any a regression.
+Therefore, you should analyze the behavior of your deployed system to ensure that the subtle changes in semantics do not cause any regressions.
 A non-exhaustive list of aspects to consider:

 * replica set formation